Project Phoenix Rebuilding: End-to-End Backup and Access Architecture

 10. EC2 Automation

-- Embed remote, destination, logging path, and copy flags
+- Embed the rclone remote, S3 destination, logging path, and copy flags

 A cron job that has not survived real manual execution is not automation.
 It is roulette.

-Once stable, the jobs were scheduled every six hours in staggered fashion, creating a convergence loop where each run reduced drift.
+--log-level INFOAfter the scripts were stable, they were scheduled every six hours in a staggered pattern.
+That created a convergence loop where each run reduced drift between OneDrive and the S3 archive without requiring a destructive sync operation.

 11. NAS Ingest Strategy